StreamFinance-Protocol/klyra-docs/docs/finance/perps-overview.md

 For details on funding rate calculations, see [here](./funding-rates.md).
 For now, understand funding rates as a mechanism that keeps the perp price closely tied to the underlying asset.

 ### Collateral
-Collateral (sometimes also called margin) is the capital a trader deposits to back their positions on a perpetual exchange.
+Collateral (sometimes also called margin) is the capital a trader deposits to back their positions on Klyra.
 It determines a trader's buying power, which is a multiple of the collateral amount based on leverage.
 For example, with 10x leverage, a trader can control a position worth 10 times their collateral.

 Why Collateral Is Important:
 - Collateral ensures that a trader who incurs losses (also called negative PNL, which stands for "profits and losses") has enough funds to cover the profits of their counterparty.
 In a trade, counterparties (e.g., Alice and Bob, one long and one short) effectively "win" or "lose" each other’s collateral based on the price movement.